New York Skate of Mind

 - top attractions/

 Winter just isn't winter without ice-skating in New York City.
-And though most of us can probably name two or three rinks off the top of our heads, we might be more than mildly surprised to find there are more than 15 venues open for public ice-skating this holiday season.
-The best known of the City's rinks is without a doubt the Rink at Rockefeller Center—tracing figure eights while surrounded by the shops, restaurants and buildings of a NYC landmark provides the quintessential NYC skating experience—but plenty of other (frequently less crowded) options exist across the five boroughs.
+And though most of us can probably name two or three rinks off the top of our heads, we might be more than mildly surprised to find there are 15 venues open for public ice-skating this holiday season.
+The best known of the City's rinks is without a doubt the Rink at Rockefeller Center—tracing figure eights while surrounded by the shops, restaurants and buildings of a NYC landmark provides the quintessential NYC skating experience—but plenty of other (frequently less crowded) options exist.

 Bank of America Winter Village at Bryant Park